jacq42/chatty/100daysOfCode/r1-log.md

 ### Day 4: 2025-05-10

-**Today's Progress**: Try to find open source alternatives for SST component.
+**Today's Progress**: Tried to find open source alternatives for SST component.

 **Thoughts:** Hard to find.
 It doesn't work out of the box.